thephez/docs-core/docs/guide/p2p-network-connecting-to-peers.md

 # Connecting to Peers

-Connecting to a <<glossary:peer>> is done by sending a [`version` message](../reference/p2p-network-control-messages.md#version), which contains your version number, block, and current time to the remote node.
+Connecting to a [peer](../resources/glossary.md#peer) is done by sending a [`version` message](../reference/p2p-network-control-messages.md#version), which contains your version number, block, and current time to the remote node.
 The remote node responds with its own [`version` message](../reference/p2p-network-control-messages.md#version).
 Then both nodes send a [`verack` message](../reference/p2p-network-control-messages.md#verack) to the other node to indicate the connection has been established.

 Once connected, the client can send to the remote node `getaddr` and [`addr` messages](../reference/p2p-network-control-messages.md#addr) to gather additional peers.